bhagyaspire/cloudhealth-tools/README.md

  * **Type**: Currently `Tag` is the only supported type, causing the condition to match assets with one or more specified tags.
  * **Name**: Name of the tag in which will be matched against.
  * Values: Values is a required key if the group type is `Search` or `GroupByTagValue`.
-For `Search` Values is either a list of values that should be match to be included in the group or boolean, with `True` denoting any Asset with that tag should be included or `False` denoting that any Asset without that tag should be included.
+For `Search` Values is either a list of values that should be matched to be included in the group or a boolean, with `True` denoting any Asset with that tag should be included in the group or `False` denoting that any Asset without that tag should not be included.
 For `GroupByTagValue` Values must be a a list or values that will be used to build perspective groups.
 With `GroupByTagValue` a separate perspective group will be created for each value included in the list which will include assets matching that list item.

  Note that `Categorize` groups only support a single `Tag` condition.
 Again this is a limitation of the tool and not CloudHealth.